raheekhandigitalai/WiFi_Script_Python/README.md

 source env/bin/activate
 ```

-   To make life easier, I have stored all the required packages under requirements.txt, before running the test, it will install the relevant packages needed (_appium / selenium, and more_)
+   To make life easier, I have stored all the required packages under **requirements.txt**, before running the test, it will install the relevant packages needed (_appium / selenium, and more_)
 ```
 pip3 install -r requirements.txt
 ```